ibexa/documentation-developer/docs/api/graphql.md

 ## Domain schema

-GraphQL for eZ Platform is based on the Content Types, Content Type groups and Content items defined in the Repository.
+GraphQL for eZ Platform is based on the Content Types, Content Type groups, and Content items defined in the Repository.

 For each Content Type the schema exposes a singular and plural field, e.g. `article` and `articles`.